Advanced Placement LVN

 - Education and experience must meet the basic requirements per individual college guidelines

-- LVN student must hold an active, unencumbered California LVN License
+- LVN student must hold an active, unencumbered California LVN License (please submit/attach a copy of your license from the Breeze website with evaluation request form)

 - Advanced Placement LVN students must take and pass the Role Transition and Skills Lab courses.